StevenPate/bookshelves.dev/src/content/shelves/books-i-have-enjoyed-in-2022.md

 title: Books I have enjoyed in 2022
 description: Here are the books which I have finished this year and would also recommend.
 books:
+  - ISBN: "9780870711589"
+    title: "A Tidal Oddyssey"
+  - ISBN: "9780802140111"
+    title: "Second Nature: A Gardener's Education"
+    description: Before he became the tribune of a renewed psychedelic era, before he promulgated a perspective on the food system we live in that changed everything, Michael Pollan brought his cerebral and affably discursive style to bear on the subject of gardening.
+As I try to go from a novice gardener to the caretaking of a small plot of land, I enjoyed this account of his own journey.
+Pollan's writing is lucid and his thoughts informed by wide reading and reflection on the subject.
+It was his recounting of a battle with a woodchuck, read as an excerpt on a podcast, that led me to pick this up.
+I'm glad I did.
+    dateCreated: 2022-09-01
+  - ISBN: "9780593083369"
+    title: "Orwell's Roses: A Memoir"
   - ISBN: "9780375760006"
     summary: "Bulgaria, 1934.
 A young man is murdered by the local fascists.
 His brother, Khristo Stoianev, is recruited into the NKVD, the Soviet secret intelligence service, and sent to Spain to serve in its civil war..."
     description: |
      I don't often read spy thrillers, but every so often someone recommends a book to me and I wonder why that is. in ***Night Soldiers***, Furst creates an intoxicating atmosphere, deftly evoking the romance of pre-war Paris and the incomprehensible suffering of the Eastern front, portraying the high-stakes backdrop of war itself, charting the machinations at dark forces manipulating resistance battles for their own gain, and detailing the terrifying competence of spies practicing their craft.
 But with atmosphere so thick, sometimes things got a bit suffocating, and the pace was bogged down from time to time.
 The novel's strengths more than made up for those lapses. ***Night Soldiers*** uses the life of one Bulgarian boy recruited to the Soviet intelligence service to anchor the larger struggle of Nazi Germany and Soviet Russia for Europe from 1934–45.
 It must have taken an extraordinary amount of research to create so much convincing specificity while retaining the sweep of an epic narrative.
 This is a very top shelf spy novel.
     dateCreated: 2022-08-05T07:28:24.291Z
   - ISBN: "9781594857348"
+  - ISBN: '9781644450802'
+    summary:  |
+      A polyphonic novel with a joyful and fresh voice giving life to a deep specificity of its place: a small Pyrenees village where the physical and spiritual relics of generational tragedy (civil war) litter the landscape and a particular family is scratching out a life as natural catastrophe and personal trauma sometimes overtake things.
+    description: |
+      Have you ever wondered what would happen if Haruki Murakami had tried to create his version of Faulkner's Yoknapatawpha County, but in remote Catalonia, with naive but poetic language and (perhaps ironically because we're talking about Catalonia) less surrealism and more folklore?
+And in under 200 pages?

+      ***When I Sing, Mountains Dance*** is a polyphonic novel whose specificity of place pervades it with extraordinary depth.
+That place is a small town in the Pyrenees, where the physical and spiritual relics of generational tragedy (civil war) litter the landscape, and a particular family is scratching out a life as natural catastrophe and personal trauma sometimes overtake things.
+The totality of the place seems to be telling this story.
+Entries in this collection of monologues are voiced by: clouds, ghosts, mushrooms, deer, witches, mountains, and homo sapiens.
+The kaleidoscope of perspectives is playful while also grounding the events to an almost elemental perspective.
+"Here," says a whole, peopled landscape,  "is life; it isn't always easy, but it is very much life."

+      Irene Solà's 2019 novel was translated from the Catalan by Mara Faye Lethem and published by Graywolf Press this year.
+I ate up its 18 short chapters like so many exquisite little tapas.
+I don't mean that in an insulting way.
+Consuming tapas and short chapters of adventurous literary fiction are literally two of my favorite things.
+Plus this book also let me enjoy remembering the only time I have ever been in the remote Pyrenees, visiting a friend for a week a loooooong time ago.
+How we took a walk that ended in an improbable ruin perched in a place where nobody should be building anything, were overtaken in a microscopic town by a herd of demonstrative sheep, lost power in the middle of one freezing night in what was still mostly a barn, cobbled together dinners from the neglected pantry of poets and painters, and in general enjoyed feeling alive in majestically unpeopled spaces.
+That setting felt quiet while also crackling with a capability, if given full attention, of saying more than I was quite ready to understand.
+And it is surely my own memory playing tricks on me, but... this novel?
+It felt like that.
+    publisher: Graywolf Press
   - ISBN: "9780295745336"
     description: |
      Every geographically-unque region should be so lucky as to have someone like Murray Morgan to capture it forever in prose. ***The Last Wilderness*** is so evocative, hilarious, informative and I can't imagine it ever losing its place as the definitive introduction to the Olympic Peninsula.
 Researched with obvious care and undoubtedly benifits from conversations with old sourdoughs and lifers of all stripes from a place that he clearly loved.
 There are stories of the first peoples here and some forays into the natural wonders of this jungle of giant firs and cedars, glaciar-clad mountains towering straight up from the sea, and rivers teeming with salmon, but this is first and foremost an acount of the loggers and prospectos, the confidence men and utopian cultists, the wobblies and conservationists and all the other colorful characters that have peopled this wildest corner of the conttinental U.S.